FatemehZahedi/Damping-Map-KUKA/README.md

-This repository houses code to run a 6 DOF KUKA LBRiiwa robot with various controller such as
+This repository houses code to run a 6-DOF KUKA LBRiiwa robot using the KUKA Fast Robot Interface C++ SDK with various controller such as
 - admittance control
 - variable damping control
 - position control
-using the KUKA Fast Robot Interface C++ SDK

 The repository structure is as follows
 Binaries - contains projects which compile to executables to run KUKA based experiments